 |What Is It Like For Visiting Supporters?|

-to 4,750 away fans can be accommodated in the lower
+1,000 away supporters can be seated in lower Block T

 |Where To Drink?|

 only.
 Audrey MacDonald a visiting Hartlepool fan

 informs me; 'After trying to no avail to find a pub